sopinet/autologin-bundle/README.md

 With this module, you will login automatically when you click on URL, it's too easy.
 Come on!

+## Branch to use with sopinet user bundle
 ## Prerequisites

 This module works with FOSUserBundle ([see Documentation](https://github.com/FriendsOfSymfony/FOSUserBundle))